queenrosecorera-png/SWYNEX-Data-Analysis/README.md

 Dataset used: https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci

-I cleaned the data using Python.
+I cleaned the data using Google Colab(Python).
 Here's what I fixed:

 A lot of rows had missing information in certain columns, so I either removed those rows or filled them in with a reasonable value, depending on what made sense.
 There were also repeated rows (the same entry showing up more than once), so I removed the extra copies.